Mistakes Company should avoid when connecting devices to IoT

 Take the time to setup alerts for instances where a critical threshold has been met.
 If you run a trucking company and know that an accident on a delivery route is something that can cost you time and money, set up an alert for when those instances occur.
 That will allow you to spend your time doing something other than refreshing traffic maps but still give you the information you need to adapt to changing circumstances.

-Failing to organize your dashboard for your unique situation
+5. Failing to organise your dashboard for your unique situation

 If you are better able to visualize data, then receive important data in a visual format that is easy for you to quickly comprehend.
 Many of us simply can’t quickly make sense of raw data sets, and multitudes of numbers on display quickly lose meaning.
 Utilize visualization software to render the data you need legible, so you can act on it quickly and efficiently.